Hashtag Web3 Logo

 Using wrapped tokens safely:

-Understand Custodian: Know who's holding your assets and whether you trust them.
+• Understand Custodian: Know who is holding your assets and whether you trust them.

-Verify Proof-of-Reserves: Check custodians regularly publish proof they hold promised assets.
+• Verify Proof-of-Reserves: Check that custodians regularly publish proof they hold promised assets.

-Unwrap Periodically: Regular unwrapping ensures wrapping process works and you can exit.
+• Unwrap Periodically: Regular unwrapping ensures the wrapping process works and allows you to exit.

-Diversify: Don't concentrate in single wrapped asset.
-Spread across multiple chains/custodians.
+• Diversify: Avoid concentrating in a single wrapped asset.
+Spread investments across multiple chains and custodians.

-Monitor News: Watch for custody hacks or custodian issues affecting wrapped assets.
+• Monitor News: Stay informed about custody hacks or custodian issues affecting wrapped assets.

 The Future of Wrapped Assets

-Cross-Chain Standardization: Better standards enabling wrapped assets across more chains seamlessly.
+• Cross-Chain Standardization: Improved standards enabling wrapped assets across more chains smoothly.

-Protocol-Native Cross-Chaining: Long-term, better cross-chain mechanisms might reduce wrapping needs.
+• Protocol-Native Cross-Chaining: Long-term, better cross-chain mechanisms might reduce the need for wrapping.

 Bridge Digital Assets